firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-accessory-power-and-display-integration.md

   - **Read → edit → Write**
   - and explicitly hit **Write Motor/App Config** after each wizard so Xiaomi throttles and ADC settings persist across power cycles instead of forcing full detections at the next boot.[^174][^175]
 - Haku routinely feeds inexpensive AliExpress lightbars through the ADC harness, underscoring why guides should spell out current limits, fuse values, and wiring diagrams before riders stack accessories on controller rails.[^176]
+- Rogerio’s tests show Spinny/ADC daughterboards fry if you power them from external 12 V rails after the controller wakes—energise the auxiliary supply first or keep them on the native rail.[^spinny-sequence]
 - Map the MakerBase comm header before plugging in displays.
   - NRF pins handle Bluetooth, the hall plug feeds sensors, and the comm port exposes 3.3 V/GND/ADC1 for throttles, so labelling each lead prevents back-powering telemetry gear.[^177]
 - Before flashing or editing parameters, follow the VESC Tool workflow.